3GA/kano-screenshot/README.md

 kano-screenshot
 ===============

-Helper tool to take screenshots in Kanux.
+The RaspberryPI graphical processing unit on the chip comes with powerful features which allow applications to draw on the display using multiple "layers".

+Most applications on KanoOS will use the XServer, which occupies only one of the many graphical layers available on the chip.
+Other applications will use different graphical layers, which are invisible to the XServer applications and most times will sit on top of it.
+Minecraft, OMXPlayer, and XBMC are some examples.

+This is why most X11 screenshot programs fail to capture these applications, and here is where kano-screenshot is useful.
+It will capture everything that all combined layers are currently displaying on your screen.

-It is based on the tool raspi2png from Andrew:
+Kano screenshot is based on the tool raspi2png from Andrew:

   https://github.com/AndrewFromMelbourne/raspi2png

-It can take screenshots of applications drawing on different layers of the RaspberryPI GPU surfaces, where other tools like scrot cannot.

-This is the case with applications like Minecraft.

-It also is capable of cropping areas from the screenshot by coordinates and by application name.
+It also is capable of cropping areas from the screen, and capture areas occupied by X11 applications given by name.

-When invoked without parameters it defaults to taking a complete screenshot saved in the file kano-screenshot.png on the current directory.
+When invoked without parameters it defaults to taking a complete screenshot and will be saved in the file ```kano-screenshot.png``` on the current directory.

 Here's a practical usage transcript to better understand how to use it.